Kelso, Washington: Geography

-Kelso is situated on the east side of the Cowlitz River near the Columbia River, opposite from its twin city of Longview on the west bank.
+Kelso is mostly situated on the east side of the Cowlitz River near the Columbia River, opposite from its twin city of Longview on the west bank.
+It includes a small section west of the river, West Kelso.
 It is located on Interstate 5 approximately 48 mi north of Portland, Oregon, and 125 mi south of Seattle.

 According to the United States Census Bureau, the city has a total area of 8.50 sqmi, of which 8.14 sqmi is land and 0.36 sqmi is water.

 The Columbia, Cowlitz, and Coweeman rivers were used as part of a historical transportation route from Portland, Oregon, to the Puget Sound.
 Cowlitz steamboats were used as a mode of transportation until 1918.